tczank/nikola-netlify-cms/posts/japao-em-ultimo-lugar-nas-vacinas-entre-paises-desenvolvidos.rst

 Gráfico do jornal Mainichi do Japão mostra o país em último lugar dentre os países que já iniciaram a vacinação.

-Em :blue:`azul` a linha no topo representa Israel, a linha :gray:`cinza` a Inglaterra, a :aqua:`azul clara` os EUA, a :yellow:`amarela pontilhada` a Alemanha, a :orange:`laranja continua` a França, a :green:`verde` o Brasil, a :orange:`laranja pontilhada` a Índia, a :pink:`rosa continua` a Coréia do Sul e por último em preto o Japão.
+Em :blue:`azul` a linha no topo representa Israel, a linha :gray:`cinza` a Inglaterra, a :cyan:`azul clara` os EUA, a :yellow:`amarela pontilhada` a Alemanha, a :orange:`laranja continua` a França, a :green:`verde` o Brasil, a :orange:`laranja pontilhada` a Índia, a :pink:`rosa continua` a Coréia do Sul e por último em preto o Japão.

 .. image:: /images/mainichishinbun_vacina.png
            :width: 350px